koendv/openscad-raspberrypi/README.md

 [![ko-fi](images/kofibutton.svg)](https://ko-fi.com/Q5Q03LPDQ)
 ## Usage

+A walk-through that shows how to see a model in anaglyph 3D.

 - Start OpenSCAD and load your .scad source file.
 As an example, render the OpenSCAD logo.
 From the menu, choose *File->Examples->Basics->logo.scad*.

 - Choose the "3D Glasses" color scheme.
 From the menu, choose *Edit->Preferences->3D View*.